Skip to main content

 nctl-status

-You should see five nodes RUNNING and five STOPPED.
+You should see five nodes and instances of sidecar RUNNING and five STOPPED.
 Further, verify that the node and user information propagated within the casper-node/utils/assets directory.
 Each node and user should have the associated Keys necessary to interact with the network.
 Run the following command to view first user details:

 nctl-view-user-account user=1